AdaCore/spark2014/docs/lrm/source/subprograms.rst

      - it denotes an output but not an input, other than the use of a discriminant or an attribute of the ``global_item`` and

-     - is always fully initialized as a result of any successful execution of a call of the subprogram;
+     - is always *fully initialized* as a result of any successful execution of a call of the subprogram.
+A state abstraction whose refinement is not visible is not fully initialized by only updating one or more of its constituents [because it may have other constituents that are not visible];

    * otherwise the ``global_item`` denotes both an input and an output, and has a ``mode_selector`` of In_Out.